stanbrub/benchmark/docs/gc/gc-report.md

 - For best Static throughput, use G1 or G1 THP.
 (Others degrade by 4% to 22%)
 - For best Ticking throughput, use G1, but expect higher jitter.
 (5% to 12% more jitter)
 - For lowest jitter, use Shenandoah, though lower throughput than G1.
 (9% to 15% less throughput)
-- For best 100ms cycle throughput-jitter combo, use Shenandoah THP (3rd-5th best throughput, best jitter)
+- For best 100ms cycle throughput-jitter compromise, use Shenandoah THP (3rd-5th best throughput, best jitter)
-- For best 1sec cycle combo of throughput and jitter, use G1 THP (best throughput, 3rd best jitter)
+- For best 1sec cycle throughput-jitter compromise, use G1 THP (best throughput, 3rd best jitter)

 ## The Benchmarks

-The benchmarks used for this effort are not the nightly benchmarks, which run single operations typically for 8-10 seconds.
+The benchmarks used for this effort are not the nightly benchmarks, which run single operations typically for 8 seconds.
 Instead a longer running and smaller benchmark set is used that covers categories of operations.
 This set typically runs for 1.5 to 2 mins, lazily reading from a large parquet file.
 The idea is to use few benchmarks to cover much of the operational code base.
 These are referred to as "Training Benchmarks".

 - AggBy: Runs multiple mathematical operations like avg, std, var, min, max, etc
 - Filter: Runs `where_in` and `where` filters